 II.
 Multiple Comparisons in GO enrichment analysis

 Due to the True Path Rule, genes associated with a GO term are also associated with its parent terms (for more on this, see Chapter 22 of Dr. Draghici’s book ).
 This means that simply performing an enrichment analysis for each GO term will count each gene many times, which is a serious problem (see Draghici, Chapter 24).
 Furthermore, testing the enrichment of all GO terms is not necessary and due to the unavoidable multiple comparison curse will increase the number of false positives reported.
 Luckily, one can leverage the structure and additional properties of GO in order to limit the number of tests performed, and therefore the number of comparisons one must correct for.
-In 2006, Alexa proposed two methods to accomplish this: “Elim” and “Weight.”
+In 2006, Alexa et al. were the first ones to look at these issues.
+Subsequently, Advaita’s scientists developed two approaches that address these problems: high specificity pruning and smallest common denominator pruning.

 In iPathwayGuide and iVariantGuide we offer both methods, each of which follow the same outline.